CUSTOMER SERVICE STANDARDS AND INTEGRATED ACCESSIBILITY STANDARDS (“IAS”)

 Accessibility Policy and Multi-Year Accessibility Plan

-This accessibility policy and plan outline the actions that Osler, Hoskin & Harcourt LLP and Carthos Services LP (the “Firm”) has and will put in place to improve opportunities for individuals with disabilities, and will be implemented in accordance with the time frames set out in the Customer Service and Integrated Accessibility Standards under the Accessibility for Ontarians with Disabilities Act (“AODA”).
+This accessibility policy and plan outline the actions that Osler, Hoskin & Harcourt LLP and Carthos Services LP (the “Firm”) has and will put in place to improve opportunities for individuals with disabilities in accordance with the time frames set out in the Customer Service and Integrated Accessibility Standards under the Accessibility for Ontarians with Disabilities Act (“AODA”).
 The Accessibility Plan will be reviewed every five years.

 Statement of Commitment